DataAnalyst4Shreya/Payment-Funnel-Analysis-Tech/README.md

 2) Build a dashboard in HEX Data Science Notebook that tracks the number of subscriptions in each payment funnel stage.

 3) N/A A funnel analysis in Python to simulate changes and determine the best areas of opportunity.

+**Exploratory Data Analysis (EDA)**

+Conducted initial data exploration using SQL to understand the structure and quality of the subscription dataset.
+This included checking for missing values, duplicates, and inconsistencies in key fields such as subscription status and payment outcomes.
+High-level analysis was performed to identify overall trends and establish a baseline understanding of user behavior and payment performance.

+**Product Funnel Analysis**

+Defined the key stages of the payment funnel, from checkout initiation to successful subscription payment.
+Used SQL techniques, including Common Table Expressions (CTEs) and aggregate functions, to calculate conversion rates at each stage.
+CASE statements were applied to categorize users based on their progress through the funnel.
+Drop-off rates were measured to identify critical friction points, and further segmentation was performed to analyze root causes such as payment errors and user behavior.

+**Data Visualization**

+Developed visualizations to effectively communicate insights and highlight key findings.
+Bar charts were used to compare subscriptions with and without payment errors, while funnel visualizations illustrated conversion rates across each stage of the payment process.
+Dashboards were created in Microsoft Power BI to present insights in a clear, actionable format for business stakeholders.

 # Skills: